isc-patrick/sds-samples/total-view/README.md

 The issue is that another composition is using the same subnet of ours.
 By bringing down all containers and running `docker system prune` you are removing that docker network that is conflicting with ours.

 Now you can try running `./start.sh` again.

+## On Windows - The remove script will not remove some folders

+If when you run the `./remove.sh` script on Windows you see some errors saying that some files could not be deleted, you will have to using **Windows Explorer** to remove the `./iris-volumes/DurableSYS/dur` folder yourself.